MethaneRain/Microcontrollers/Raspberry-Pi/README.md

 * https://mycyberuniverse.com/how-reclaim-full-capacity-flash-memory-card-usb-flash-drive.html

 #### My SD card was only showing 268mb even after a disk utility erase and refromat, but these instructions helped get all the memeory back available!

+List out our drives:
+* (*!
+Make sure not to erase your actual harddrive.
+BEWARE of which /dev/diskXX is your SD card!*)

 ```
 $ diskutil list
 /dev/disk0 (internal, physical):